Self-scanning vs. Self-checkout

 The main differences between self-scanning and self-checkout are:

-With self-scanning, the products are scanned throughout the shopping journey and does not need to be registered again, whereas with self-checkout the items are scanned in the end of the shopping trip.
+• With self-scanning, products are scanned throughout the shopping journey and do not need to be registered again at the end.
+In contrast, with self-checkout, items are scanned at the end of the shopping trip.

-Self-checkout tends to have higher shrinkage, as it is usually possible to shop anonymously, contrary to self-scanning which most often requires a membership or loyalty card with the store.
-This makes it possible to block people who has misused the self-scanning solution, to prevent them from using it again.
+• Self-checkout tends to have higher shrinkage, as it often allows for anonymous shopping.
+In contrast, self-scanning typically requires a membership or loyalty card, making it possible to block users who misuse the system and prevent them from using it again.

 So with a self-scanning setup, the shopper is using the solution throughout the shopping journey - from start to finish.
 The scanning device, whether it is a dedicated scanner or the customer’s smartphone, is used throughout the shopping trip, and can even be used for payment.
 Moreover, the features of the self-scanning software can provide several smart additions and improvements for the shopper.